 FLCC Honors Studies

-Honors seminars are team-taught by faculty from different fields and are topic-oriented based on the interest and expertise of the team.
-Recent topics have included "Science and Religion in Modern Life"; "Archetypes of the Collective Unconscious in American Literature and Art"; "The Human Drive for Community"; "Popular Culture"; "Internet, Culture, and Identity"; "Mythology and Music"; and "The Graphic Novel."
+Honors seminars are usually team-taught by faculty from different fields and are topic-oriented based on the interest and expertise of the team.
+Recent topics have included "Science and Religion in Modern Life"; "The Psychology of Romance"; "The Human Drive for Community"; "Women Who Kill"; "Mythology and Music"; and "The Graphic Novel."

 Additional Honors courses are taught in the disciplines, such as Ethics, Introduction to Sociology, Perspectives on Tolkien, Composition I and Introduction to Literature.
 It is also possible to have a non-Honors course bear Honors credit.
 There are numerous ways to explore your potential as an Honors Studies student.